de-oz/vue-assignments-app/README.md

-# Advanced Assignment List application
+# Assignment List application

-App features:
+Assignments app with advanced features, built with Vue 3 (Options API).

+## Features

 - Add, edit, delete and check (complete) functionality
-- Control buttons for clearing, checking and unchecking all assignments
+- Buttons for clearing, checking and unchecking all assignments
 - Three tabs for displaying all, active or completed assignments
 - Check or uncheck everything in-between two assignments by clicking the last one of them while holding down `Shift` (this also works with `Space Bar` keypress besides the left mouse button `click`)
 - Drag and drop functionality for changing the order of assignments